 A good Mexican red rice should be fluffy and tasty enough to eat plain.
 Honestly, try some straight out of the pot and tell me if you agree.

 But to be sensible and round out a meal, I like to use it on a loaded Mexican plate of goodness, just like what you get at Mexican restaurants (particularly in the States).
-Like piling on Pork Carnitas, steamed corn, and a Pico de Gallo.
+Like piling on to the plate Pork Carnitas or Beef Barbacoa, steamed corn, and a Pico de Gallo.
 Few wedges of lime, sprinkle of fresh coriander / cilantro and dig in.

 Or use it to stuff into Burritos.
 Now, I must confess in the burritos pictured below, I just used plain rice!
 The beef in these burritos stained the rice red. 🙂 (PS These are freezer friendly, they are brilliant standby meals).